VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 ```

 Although this implementation will win against a random player (unless the
-random player is really lucky), and probably some human players as well, it is
+random player is really lucky), and probably some human players as well, it's
 in reality a very simple solution.
 Thus, while it's a good way of getting
 started in board game AI, it won't go very far in a competition.
 The complete
 code of this AI thinker is as follows: